GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Mukitsuan.md

  • Manipulator
 The appendage can functions as a hand.
 It suffers a penalty to any check or attack roll involving an item in this manipulator equal to the weight in pounds of the item.
 A manipulator is treated as an offhand in all cases.
  • Shooter
 The appendage becomes capable of blasting a foe with mucous.
-As an action, a target within 4 meters must succeed a [Prcp] save or be covered in mucous.
+As an action, a target within 4 yards must succeed a [Prcp] save or be covered in mucous.
 It gains a bonus to its save equal to the number of meters in distance from the mukitsuan.
 The DV is equal to your level + your [Rflx] bonus.